What Is A Reciprocal Relationship? Mental Health Benefits And Overview

 Practicing active listening

 Active listening is about paying focused attention to what your partner is saying instead of just waiting for your turn to talk.
 Asking questions and giving them your full attention can also make your partner feel heard and understood.
 For example, incorporating physical touch, such as a reassuring hand on the shoulder, can complement active listening and show that you are fully present and honest in the exchange.
-Get into the habit of using active listening when you communicate, and encourage your partner to do the same.
+As you work to nurture a reciprocal relationship, get into the habit of using active listening when you communicate, and encourage your partner to do the same.

 Responsibilities related to childcare, household chores, financial commitments, and more commonly arise throughout daily life.
 Consider sitting down with your partner to make a list of tasks, then discuss how to balance them out fairly.
 For instance, you might be in charge of cooking dinner, and your partner might be in charge of taking the kids to school.